-4.9.6 Precautions for Safety Functions
+4.7.6 Precautions for Safety Functions

-WARNING
+No WARNING

-• To check that the HWBB function satisfies the safety requirements of the system, be sure to conduct a risk assessment of the system.

-• The servomotor rotates if there is external force (e.g., gravity in a vertical axis) when the HWBB function is operating.
-Therefore, use an appropriate device independently, such as a mechanical brake, that satisfies safety requirements.

-While the HWBB function is operating, the motor may rotate within an electric angle of 180° or less as a result of failure of the SERVOPACK or converter.
-Use the HWBB function for applications only after checking that the rotation of the motor will not result in a dangerous condition.

-- The dynamic brake and the brake signal are not safety-related parts of a control system.
+- To check that the HWBB function satisfies the safety requirements of the system, be sure to conduct a risk assessment of the system. - Incorrect use of the machine may cause injury. - The servomotor rotates if there is external force (e.g., gravity in a vertical axis) when the HWBB function is operating.
+Therefore, use an appropriate device independently, such as a mechanical brake, that satisfies safety requirements. - Incorrect use of the machine may cause injury. - While the HWBB function is operating, the motor may rotate within an electric angle of 180° or less as a result of failure of the SERVOPACK or converter.
+Use the HWBB function for applications only after checking that the rotation of the motor will not result in a dangerous condition. - Incorrect use of the machine may cause injury. - The dynamic brake and the brake signal are not safety-related parts of a control system.
 Be sure to design the system that these failures will not cause a dangerous condition when the HWBB function operates.
 Incorrect use of the machine may cause injury. - Connect devices meeting safety standards for the signals for safety functions.
-Incorrect use of the machine may cause injury. - If the HWBB function is used for an emergency stop, turn OFF the power supply to the servomotor with independent electric or mechanical parts.

-• The HWBB function does not shut off the power to the SERVOPACK and converter or electrically isolate it.
-Take measures to shut off the power to the SERVOPACK and converter when performing maintenance on it.

-Failure to observe this warning may cause an electric shock.
+Incorrect use of the machine may cause injury. - If the HWBB function is used for an emergency stop, turn OFF the power supply to the servomotor with independent electric or mechanical parts. - Incorrect use of the machine may cause injury. - The HWBB function does not shut off the power to the SERVOPACK and converter or electrically isolate it.
+Take measures to shut off the power to the SERVOPACK and converter when performing maintenance on it. - Failure to observe this warning may cause an electric shock.